madhurajeshwar1999/CrackStation/README.md

 ### **OVERVIEW**
+Crack Station application has 3 major versions which each release version achieving a different objective .
 ### **VERSION**
 **1.0.0**
  Tag corresponding to release 1 where we have changes for single character decryption

 **2.0.0** - Tag corresponding to release 2 where we have changes for two characters

+**2.1.0** -  Tag corresponding to release 2.1.0  where we have changes for three characters.

 **FILES**